 Your driving record.
 Your record plays a crucial role in determining premiums.
 If you've been involved in an accident that was determined to be your fault, or if you have traffic convictions on your record, you may pay more for your insurance.
 That's because statistics indicate such drivers generally have repeat accidents or violations within three years.
 For drivers with poor records who cannot find coverage, there are state-regulated insurance plans called "assigned risk pools" or "shared markets."
 In these plans, the state assigns a company to provide coverage for a high-risk driver.

-Your family members..
-Insurance premiums not only reflect your age, gender and driving record, but those of other licensed drivers in your household as well.
-A teenage son who drives your car, or a spouse with a poor driving record will likely increase your insurance rates.
+Your family members.
+Insurance premiums not only reflect your age, gender, and driving record, but those of other licensed drivers in your household as well.
+A teenage son who drives your car, or a spouse with a poor driving record will likely increase your insurance premium.

-Here are some things you can do to help trim the cost of your auto insurance:
+Here are some things you could do to help trim the cost of your auto insurance:

 Get quotes from at least three different companies to compare prices, features, and services.

 Drive safely and responsibly.
 Obey the speed limits; don't drink and drive, and always wear your seatbelt.
-A good driving record helps keep rates down.
+A good driving record helps keep premiums down.

 The following discounts can cut costs.
 They are not, however, permitted in all states and are not offered by all insurance companies.

 Safe driver discounts.
 The definition of a safe driver varies,but usually includes those with no accidents or convictions on their records for the previous three years.

 Discounts for taking driver training, driver improvement,and/or defensive driving courses.
 You may qualify if you've recently taken an approved driver education course.
 National Safety Council (www.nsc.org) offers several courses in English and Spanish for both mature and teenaged drivers.
 See For More Information below.